Tom Brady Talks His Friendship With Donald Trump

-Tom Brady is opening up about his friendship with President Donald Trump, and says he doesn’t know why it is such a big deal.
+Tom Brady is opening up about his friendship with President Donald Trump and says he doesn’t know why it is such a big deal.

-Just one day after the NFL quarterback led his team, the New England Patriots, to another Super Bowl, he made his weekly appearance on WEEI’s The Kirk and Callahan Show, and discussed his friendship with Trump.
+Just one day after the NFL quarterback led his team, the New England Patriots, to another Super Bowl, he made his weekly appearance on WEEI’s The Kirk and Callahan Show and discussed his friendship with Trump.
 According to CNN, while at his pre-inaugural dinner, Trump said Brady had called him to congratulate him for winning the election a day before the presidential inauguration.

 Tom Brady on his friendship with Donald Trump: Why such a big deal? https://t.co/nvLOOlrrTq pic.twitter.com/yIUQ5sKsPX